openharmony/docs/en/application-dev/reference/apis/js-apis-radio.md

 | callback | AsyncCallback\<[NetworkState](#networkstate)\> | Yes  | Callback used to return the result.                            |

 **Error codes**

+For details about the following error codes, see [Telephony Error Codes](../../reference/errorcodes/errorcode-telephony.md).

 | ID|                  Error Message                   |
 | -------- | -------------------------------------------- |